cookiecutter/cookiecutter-django/docs/3-deployment/deployment-with-docker.rst

 The majority of services above are configured through the use of environment variables.
 Just check out :ref:`envs` and you will know the drill.

 If you generated the project with a cloud provider, the bucket holding your static files needs to allow public reads of the ``static`` prefix, otherwise your static files will return a ``403``.
 See :ref:`cloud-storage`.
+It may also need a CORS configuration, if you picked Vite as your frontend pipeline or your styles pull in web fonts: see :ref:`cloud-storage-cors`.

 To obtain logs and information about crashes in a production setup, make sure that you have access to an external Sentry instance (e.g. by creating an account with `sentry.io`_), and set the ``SENTRY_DSN`` variable.
 Logs of level `logging.ERROR` are sent as Sentry events.
 Therefore, in order to send a Sentry event use: